NatLee/django-docker-gui/README.md

 ![demo](./doc/operation.gif)

-> Only support Linux-based machine.
+> Only support Linux-based machine because it uses Docker socket to interact with Docker daemon.

 A simple SAAS web UI for managing Docker containers & images and interacting with using a fully functional terminal.